Chapter One 'An Unexpected Party'

 Likewise, the guard at the desk, Niner, has a good look at them, which is really the intended purpose.
 The mantrap allows the guards to size up any visitors before granting them admittance to the museum.Almost immediately, Gold Frames tries opening the locked door, but without success.
 He knows the procedure, having been let in by Niner, only the night before around one in the morning.
 But the door stays locked, and he grows more agitated with each passing nanosecond.
 Driver turns and looks back towards the exit.
 For both men now, the man trap feels a little bit like a rat trap.
 “What the fuck?”
 Gold Frames whispers loudly.
 “Over.”
 Finally, the buzzer sounds and the two men pass through the second door.
 “Hey man,” the security guard, Niner, greets them, “everything cool?
 “Get outta here.
 Is everything cool,” Gold Frames snarls, as he rushes behind the security desk and gets in Niner’s face.
 Taken aback, Niner raises his hands, like it’s a holdup or something.
 “What’s the deal,” he asks, looking over at Driver and back at Gold Frames.
 Gold Frames never takes his eyes off of Niner, and without putting his hands on him, the taller man maneuvers Niner down the length of the security desk.
 “Did you hit the alarm?”
 “Of course not, no!”
 “Are you sure you didn’t hit the alarm?”
 “Am I sure?
 “Yeah man, I'm fucking positive I didn't hit the alarm.
 Christ.”
 Gold Frames draws a bead on Niner.
 “Cuz you took a lonnng freakin' time to hit the buzzer for the second door just now, and giving me the dead eye.”
 “That how we do it!”
 Niner insists.
 “There's a recording, there's a record of it.”
 While Gold Frames continues to keep the guard in his sights, Driver never looks at him at all, but walks around studying every detail of the security station, like he's in one of the galleries of an art museum.
 Gold Frames continues his interrogation of the security guard.
 “Well why didn’t you move away from the alarm button then, like we planned it?”
 “You didn’t give me a chance.
 I had to hit the other button to let you in and then you rushed me.”
 “Do you really think he hit it?”
 Driver says to Gold Frames, ignoring Niner.
 “I don’t know.
 Maybe.

-We could go with a hostage scenario,” Driver offers.“You think we could trade THIS," pointing at Niner "for some priceless art?”
-Driver says shaking his head.
+We could go with a hostage scenario,” Driver offers.“You think we could trade THIS," he says pointing disdainfully with an index finger close to Niner’s face, "for some priceless art?”
+Gold Frames says, shaking his head.
 “Well, maybe the other guy's better.”
 “Look I didn’t hit the alarm,” Niner exclaims.
 “Can’t you figure that out?
 I thought you were professionals.”
 “He is, but I’m not” Driver says, pointing at Gold Frames.
 Niner shakes his head.
 “I thought you said you BOTH were professionals.”
 “Let me explain something to you,” Gold frames says: “There are no professionals at this.
 We are professional people, who do things in a smart, professional way.
 But we’re not professional art thieves.
 Our associate here is smart, he follows directions, he is amazingly good with his hands, and he’s here.
 But most importantly he’s the only thing keeping me from right here right now killing you.
 That's how very fucking professional he is.”
 "Wait what?"
 Driver says.
 "I don’t mind if you kill him.”
 “You don’t mind if I kill him?”
 “Well, if he hit the alarm, I think you should.
 I mean, if you're sure and you feel that strongly about it.”
 Niner can't decide is this is a bluff of some kind or not.
 And in fact this was a somewhat planned and rehearsed bit of hazing.
 Gold Frames can not get it out of his head, that Niner is going to double-cross them sooner or later.
 Either that or fuck things up because of his casual, laid back attitude about everything.
 Looking at Driver, Gold Frames cocks his head towards the security guard, “Niner here is afraid he'll lose his job, when he says he gave his two weeks notice already.”
 “I did give my notice,” he insists, looking at Driver, hoping to win the calmer man over.
 “I’m following the plan."
-“Let’s just keep him close at hand until we’re sure,” Gold Frames says, with patronizing compassion.
-He smiles softly at Niner and pats his cheek.
 "Let's just keep him close at hand until we're sure," Gold Frames says, with patronizing compassion.
 He smiles softly at Niner and pats his cheek.
 This had always been the what they were going to do anyway: Before getting to work, they would wait a bit, in case somebody had hit the silent alarm, and to make sure the authorities had not been alerted in some other way.
 That was how Niner and everyone had come to understand it, but he says nothing.
 Gold Fames turns away and starts barking into the walkie-talkie.
 "Fify-Four, do you copy?"
 The words "This is Fifty-Four, over" is heard from out of the white noise crackling from a walkie-talkie.
 "Report to station Alpha," Gold Frames orders.
 "Roger," Fifty-Four says.
 Gold Frames holsters his walkie-talkie, his eyes sweep the entire security station, before turning back to Niner.
 Gold Frames puts away his walkie-talkie, his eyes sweep the entire security station before he turns back to Niner.
 “Anything unusual, anything we should know about,” he asks.
 Niner shakes his head, kind of mumbling, “Kids in the street.
 And you're a little later than I expected, but beside that, no.” "That was an unwelcome, but not unexpected delay."

 But that meant I had to delay the time before I took over at the security station, but I worked it out.